Diplomats head to Tehran to discuss ship, frozen assets

 In May 2018, the Donald Trump administration withdrew from the Joint Comprehensive Plan of Action (Jcpoa) — signed in July 2015 by Iran, Britain, France, China, Russia, Germany and the United States — under which Tehran had agreed to curb its nuclear weapons program in exchange for a lifting of sanctions.

-Iran has urged the release of assets worth some $7 billion held in two Korean banks — the Industrial Bank of Korea and Woori Bank — which have been frozen since September 2019, when U.S. sanction waivers for Korea's imports of Iranian oil expired.
+Iran has urged the release of assets worth some $7 billion held in two Korean banks — the Industrial Bank of Korea and Woori Bank — which have been frozen since September 2019, when U.S. sanctions waivers for Korea's imports of Iranian oil expired.

 The Korean Foreign Ministry confirmed that the U.S. Treasury has already approved a special waiver to enable the frozen Iranian funds to be used to purchase Covid-19 vaccines through the Covax Facility.
 Iran was said to still be hesitant because of trust issues with the United States and uncertainty that it may consider any possible remittance into the United States as a sanctions violation.